Resources

 Warehouse Management System (WMS)

-Warehouse Management System (WMS) is software that helps businesses manage and control daily warehouse operations, from the moment goods enter to the moment they leave.
-It optimizes inventory tracking, picking, packing, and shipping processes.
+A WMS is software that helps businesses manage and control daily warehouse operations, from goods entering to leaving, optimizing tracking, picking, and shipping.

 Workflow Automation

-Workflow Automation is the use of software to automate a series of manual business tasks, minimizing the need for human intervention.
-It streamlines processes for greater speed and accuracy, freeing up employees for higher-value work.
+Workflow Automation uses software to automate manual business tasks, minimizing human intervention and freeing employees for higher-value work.

 Working Capital

-Working Capital is the difference between a company's current assets and current liabilities, indicating its ability to cover short-term obligations and fund day-to-day operations.
+Working Capital is the difference between a company's current assets and current liabilities.

 Write-off

-Write-Off is an accounting action that reduces the value of an asset to zero, removing it from the books.
-It's an expense taken to account for losses, such as an uncollectible debt or obsolete inventory.
+Write-Off is an accounting action that reduces the value of an asset to zero, removing it from the books, such as for an uncollectible debt or obsolete inventory.

 X